Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/terraform-pro.md

 }
 ```

-In the example above, we utilize the `contains` function to validate whether the `os_type` falls within `[Windows, Linux]`.
+In the example above, we utilise the `contains` function to validate whether the `os_type` falls within `[Windows, Linux]`.
 If a user enters an OS type out of this list, Terraform will display the error message, preventing potential confusion or failure in deployments.

 Similarly, you might want to implement a naming convention for a **resource group** in Azure.
 For example, the name must always start with a **'rg-'** prefix.
 Terraform validation can assist here: